-- 1. THAT in the first instance, monitoring of consented activities at Ahuroa gas storage (AGS) facilities and for the connecting pipeline to Stratford Power Station (SPS) in the 2017-2018 year continue at the same level as in 2016-2017. - 2.
-THAT should there be issues with environmental or administrative performance in 2017-2018, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. That in the first instance, monitoring of consented activities at Ahuroa B gas storage (AGS) facilities and for the connecting pipeline to Stratford Power Station (SPS) in the 2018-2019 year continue at the same level as in 2017-2018. - 2.
+That should there be issues with environmental or administrative performance in the 2018-2019 monitoring period, the monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.